 A tile layer draws a set of web-accessible tiles that reside on a server.
 When the web tile layer draws in ArcGIS Pro, a server request is made for the tiles needed to draw the layer at the current map extent and map scale.
 A tile layer can be used to draw a collection of tiles hosted at a known URL, or it can reference a cached map or image service.

 The server does not recompute the map display.
 Instead, it retrieves the tiles for the appropriate map scale that have been precomputed and stored on the server.
 Only the images needed for display at the appropriate screen resolution are retrieved.

-The tiled web layer properties Source tab displays information such as the map extent, data (service) type, URL, service name, and default coordinate system of the service.
+For information about cached scales, the web tile layer properties Source tab displays information such as the map extent, data (service) type, URL, service name, and default coordinate system of the service.